-Aunt Mid's Lettuce E. coli Outbreak Lawsuits - Michigan, Illinois, and Ontario (2008)
+Aunt Mid's Lettuce E.coli Outbreak Lawsuits - Michigan, Illinois, Ontario (2008)

 At least 45 E. coli O157:H7 cases with an indistinguishable genetic fingerprint were identified in Michigan, Illinois, and Ontario, Canada in September of 2008.
 The outbreak was first identified among Michigan State University students, and later grew to include students at the University of Michigan and inmates at the Lenawee County Jail before residents of Illinois and Ontario, Canada were determined to be suffering from the same strain of E. coli.